nandhanamithra/assignment2-Multiple-Linear-Regression/README.md

-# Assignment 1-linear-regression
+# Assignment 2- Multiple- Linear-Regression
-Assignment 1 about Linear Regression submitted by Mithra Nandhana B A.
+Assignment 2 about Multiple Linear Regression submitted by Mithra Nandhana B A.

 ## Problem Statement
-A mechanical engineer is analyzing the relationship between the applied load on a spring and the extension produced.
-Using the dataset given below, build a Simple Linear Regression model to study the relationship between load and extension.
+A wind energy company wants to predict the Power Output (kW) of a wind turbine using the following parameters:
+• Wind Speed (m/s)
+• Blade Angle (◦)
+• Rotor Speed (RPM)

 ## Answer
-Below,
-1. The Numerical projection of Simple Linear Regression and the slope(m) and y-intercept(c)
-2. Representation using y=mx+c
-3. Prediction of Extension in mm at Load 55 N
+Below using the normal equation and the model equation
+1. The regression coefficients
+2. Prediction of Power output is done manually

 *check out the whole pdf:* `assignment1-linear-regression/numerical/simple linear regression.pdf/`